 Proofreading is primarily about searching your writing for errors, both grammatical and typographical, before submitting your paper for an audience (a teacher, a publisher, etc.).
 Use this resource to help you find and fix common errors.

-- In a paragraph, keep your topics short and reasonably consistent.
+- Within a paragraph, keep your topics, or main points, direct and reasonably consistent.

 Exercise: Diagnosis, Analysis, Revision